loshmis/vanguard-docs/new-page.md

 <a name="view"></a>
 ###Page View

 In Laravel, all views are located inside `resources/views` folder.
-You can create unlimited number of sub-folders there, and group your users however you like it.
+You can create unlimited number of sub-folders there, and group your views however you like it.
 One great thing is that you can use **dot** notation when you want to render that view.
 That means that instead of `/` you can use "." when you want to reference your view from a controller.

 In our controller code, we are referencing our view like `user.active-users` which means that we will create new file called `active-users.blade.php` inside `resources/views/user` folder.